 This is the expensive option.
 Many brands dream of their content going viral and a billion people seeing it, just like ‘Gangnam Style’.
 However, this may not be the best way to reach your desired audience.
 There are now numerous companies claiming to produce viral videos, but it really does take a lot of research, focus groups and cash to get it right for your audience.
 If you are serious about making video content for brand awareness, it is important to do your research and get a really good video producing company on the case.
 It is not a time to cut corners.

-Click below for a great example of a non-branded viral video is Reebok’s ‘Walking on Water’ with over 12 million views:
+A great example of a non-branded viral video is Hi-Tec’s ‘Walking on Water’ with over 14 million views: